shlinkio/shlink/UPGRADE.md

   If you want to keep previous behavior, pass `QR_CODE_FOR_DISABLED_SHORT_URLS=false` or the equivalent configuration option.
 * Long URL title resolution is now enabled by default.
 You can still disable it by passing `AUTO_RESOLVE_TITLES=false` or the equivalent configuration option.
 * Shlink no longer allows to opt-in for long URL verification.
 Long URLs are unconditionally considered correct during short URL creation/edition.
-* Device long URLs have been migrated to the new Dynamic rule-based redirects system.
-  All existing short URLs which were using device long URLs will be automatically migrated and continue working as expected, but the API surface has changed.
+* Device long URLs have been migrated to the new Dynamic rule-based redirects system and will continue to work as expected, but the API surface has changed.
   If you use shlink-web-client and rely on this feature when creating/updating short URLs, **DO NOT UPDATE YET**.
 Support for dynamic rule-based redirects will be added to shlink-web-client soon, in v4.1.0

 ### Changes in REST API